Business

 Fall/Spring, 3 credit hours

-This course enhances the student’s ability to operate in a global market.
-Students will become grounded in global marketing, strategy, human resource management, and finance.
-Students will develop a strong understanding of international culture and ethical issues when taking a local business global.
-Students will learn to use an organization’s global resources and logistics to enact the organization’s global strategy.
+The course enhances the student’s ability to operate in a global market.
+This course grounds the student in global marketing, strategy, human resource management.
+Students develop a strong understanding of international culture and ethical issues when taking a local business global.
+This course teaches students to use an organization’s global resources and logistics to enable the organization’s global strategy.

 BSAD 375 LEADERSHIP & CHANGE